Sorry, you need to enable JavaScript to visit this website.

 Designed Life: July 2, 2019

 The second Orbiting Carbon Observatory (OCO-2) mission is designed to provide space-based global measurements of atmospheric carbon dioxide with the precision and resolution needed to identify and characterize the processes that regulate this important greenhouse gas.
-With its three high-resolution grating spectrometers, data collected by OCO-2 could be combined with meteorological observations and ground-based carbon dioxide measurement to help characterize carbon dioxide sources and sinks on regional scales at monthly intervals for 2 years.
+With its three high-resolution grating spectrometers, data collected by OCO-2 is combined with meteorological observations and ground-based carbon dioxide measurements to help characterize carbon dioxide sources and sinks on regional scales at monthly intervals.

 Key Orbiting Carbon Observatory 2 Facts